jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 computers do best.

-So, weighing lots of variables to try and find the right users to show an ad that they might be interested in?
+So, weighing lots of variables to try and find the right users to show an ad to?
 That's a task for computers, not humans.
-Figuring out the best time to show ads?
-Again, a task for computers.
+Figuring what ad to show to which user?
+Or the best time to show ads?
+Again, tasks for computers.
 Building reports that give an insight into possible performance problems or lost opportunities?
-Again, the computer should do that.
-But we found, in lots of cases, our users had to "handhold" the system if they wanted to do things right.
+You guessed it, the computer should do that, and yet we found, in lots of cases, our users had to "handhold" the system if they wanted to do things right.

-Our bidder design was just centered around a workflow that was no longer in use, and the new workflow was more labor-intensive than it should *because* of that.
+Our bidder design was centered around a workflow that was no longer in use, and the new workflow was more labor-intensive than it should be *because* of that.

 We knew that, and we wanted to fix it.